 Money-Saving Tips On Landscaping

 People grow garden plants for a variety of reasons.
 Some are produced for aesthetic purposes, to bring a bit of life to an otherwise bare and empty wasteland.
-Others are grown for practical purposes, provide sustenance on the table, or keep away pesky bugs from home.
-No matter where the location is, adding a bit of green and color to one's home is possible.
+Others are grown for practical purposes, to provide sustenance on the table, or keep away pesky bugs from home.
+No matter the location, adding a bit of green and color to one's home is possible.

 For the landscaper on a budget, it pays to be creative and to look for bargains.
 But just because the budget may be tight does not mean the garden has to look like it.